Blog Archive

 Now I'll look at the RealTime Inequality page and compare the 1987 income-to-wealth ratio with 2024 ratio.
 This is not rocket science, anyone can do 6th grade math on a calculator.

 Conclusion: we have about $57 trillion more savings than needed.
 If we had the same ratio as 1987, national savings to national wealth, then instead of having $138.5 trillion savings we would have $81 trillion.
-RealTime and the Fed do not always agree, but mostly agree.
+RealTime reports $138 trillion total wealth, and the Fed reports $163 trillion; they do not always agree, but mostly agree.

 By chance today I went to the RAND Corporation report of 2021 about inequality of income since 1975 to 2018.
 From the first paragraph, this sentence: "Furthermore, over the 43-year period from 1975 to 2018, the population below the 90th percentile would have earned $47 trillion more had their incomes grown at the pace of overall per capita economic growth."